Shape Optimization of Supercapacitor Electrode to Maximize Charge Storage: Introduction

-For the sensitivity analysis of shape optimization, the \emph{Eulerian derivative} of a \emph{shape functional} can be expressed via the velocity method \cite{SokolowskiZolesio1992}.
-The \emph{Eulerian derivative} is typically expressed in a boundary or domain formulation.
-The former one characterized by the Hadamard-Zol\'{e}sio structure theorem \cite{Defour} is popular due to its concise formula.
-Variational numerical methods based on boundary \emph{Eulerian derivative} can perform shape changes in shape design \cite{ZhuEig}.
-The deduction of \emph{Eulerian derivative} in boundary formulation involving extra introduction of the shape derivative thus requires more regularity on the computational domain.
-By the function space parametrization \cite{Defour}, the differentiability of the saddle point of a functional with respect to a real parameter give explicit expressions of the Eulerian derivative in domain formulation.
-For the Poisson-Nernst-Planck (PNP) system, the sensitivity analysis \cite{Dione2019} is performed by a rigorous approach based on the sensitivity equation for the electrodiffusion model.
+For the sensitivity analysis of shape optimization, the \emph{Eulerian derivative} of a \emph{shape functional} can be derived via the velocity method \cite{SokolowskiZolesio1992}.
+The \emph{Eulerian derivative} is typically expressed in a boundary or domain formulation \cite{LS} (see, e.g., \cite{LZS,Zhang2024}).
+The former, characterized by the Hadamard-Zol'{e}sio structure theorem \cite{Defour}, is popular due to its concise formula.
+Variational numerical methods based on \emph{Eulerian derivative} can perform shape changes in shape design \cite{GLZ2022,Harbrecht,LiZhu2023,ZhuEig}.
+The derivation of \emph{Eulerian derivative} in boundary formulation involving extra introduction of the shape derivative thus requires more regularity on the computational domain.
+By the function space parametrization \cite{Defour}, the differentiability of the saddle point of a functional with respect to a real parameter { gives} explicit expressions of the Eulerian derivative in domain formulation.